 • Spacecraft in GEO (Geostationary Earth Orbit) carrying an SAR payload (generically referred to as GEOSAR).

 • Spacecraft in MEO (Medium Earth Orbit) carrying the MEOSAR (MEOSAR)payload.
 This service refers to plans to install a MEOSAR secondary payload on the navigation satellite constellations (GPS, GLONASS, and Galileo) - starting in about 2013.

-Satellite Payloads (LEO Space Segment or LEOSAR)
+Sensor Complement (LEO Space Segment or LEOSAR)

 The nominal LEO satellite constellation consists of four spacecraft payloads, two SARSAT and two COSPAS providing parallel services for 121.5 MHz and 406 MHz beacons.

 This system worked well, and is still in use today (2008).
 However, the LEOSAR configuration has inherent time delays, ranging from minutes to hours, in detecting and relaying distress signals because the low altitude satellites (< 1000 km) view only a small portion of the Earth at any instant as they circle the globe.
 In particular, the LEO system could not be made much better for 121.5 MHz beacons, due to technical limitations of the beacons and the radio channel.